 - Place toys in the center of the room, and let them understand that those toys are for everyone.
 Ensure there are enough toys for each child in the room.

-- Blocks, stuffed animals, play dough, bricks, coloring books are suitable toys for a parallel play session.
+- Building blocks, duplo blocks, stuffed animals, play dough, bricks, drawing or coloring books are suitable toys for a parallel play session.

 - If your child is not new to parallel play, encourage them to interact and even share their toy.
 Eventually, you may introduce new cooperation techniques between them.